Citywide

 While satisfying your appetite, you’ll be supporting local business and staying connected with the city you love.

-If you can’t be here in person, you can always find NYC gifts from some of your favorite retailers, hotels, and cultural institutions online.
+If you can’t be here in person, you can always find NYC gifts from some of your favorite retailers, hotels, and cultural institutions online and support the businesses that make NYC a celebrated shopping capital.

 Look for iconic NYC restaurant gift cards; distinctive apparel and accessories; signature hotel items like linens, robes and spa products; food and gift baskets; souvenirs, books, music, games, and more.